utspect/InstaGibPlus/README.md

 **Default: 0.1**
 **Unit: s**

 Maximum time after death (on server) that players can still fire their weapons.
-Only applies if [bRestrictTrading](#bRestrictTrading) is True.
+Only applies if [bRestrictTrading](#brestricttrading) is True.

+## TradePingMargin

+**Type: float**
+**Default: 0.2**

+Trade uncertainty relative to shooters ping.
+Reasonable values range from 0 to 1.
+Higher values lead to more trades.

 ## bEnableServerExtrapolation